 Once having begun the Counselor Education program, if a student does not attend classes for more than 2 consecutive semesters (Fall, Spring, Summer), the student must notify the department of his/her intent to continue in the program.
-The department reserves the right to review the student's coursework upon reentry by the student and to require that certain courses be repeated if necessary.
+The department reserves the right to review the student's course work upon reentry by the student and to require that certain courses be repeated if necessary.
 Each student is required to complete an average minimum of six to nine credit hours per academic year to finish the program within the prescribed time frame of six years.

-CON-401 The Counseling Profession, 3cr
+COUN-401 The Counseling Profession, 3 cr.
 Orientation to the counseling profession and to understanding oneself as a counselor.
 The roles, objectives, and functions of professional Counselors as well as the history and evolution of the profession and current standards for ethical and legal behaviors, professional preparation, and credentialing will be studied.
 Students become familiar with the objectives, benefits, and services of professional counseling organizations and journals.
-Prereq
+Prereq.: graduate standing.

-COUN-402 Developmental Counseling, 3cr
+COUN-402 Developmental Counseling, 3 cr.
 Course focuses on the concept of developmentally oriented counseling.
 It is based upon lifespan theory which makes the assumption that there is developmental logic to behavior.
 Counselors learn to assess and understand the client's developmental processes and provide appropriate helping strategies for clients working through developmental blocks.
 Students study developmental theories, concepts, and principles including: psychosocial, cognitive, moral, emotional, family, career, self, and cultural development.
+Prereq: graduate standing.

-COUN-403 Frameworks for Counseling, 3cr
+COUN-403 Frameworks for Counseling, 3 cr.
 Focuses on various theories of counseling and their associated techniques.
 Students study a range of theories and their applications in various professional settings and are required to synthesize their own approach.
-This course contributes to the theoretical foundations of the helping relationships component of the program and is required of all students.
-(Formerly COUN-464)
+This course contributes to the theoretical f'oundations of the helping relationships component of the program and is required of all students.
+Prereq- COUN-401

-COUN -404 Evaluation Techniques, 3cr
+COUN -404 Evaluation Techniques, 3 cr.
 Principles of test construction, basic statistical concepts, study of commonly used standardized tests, and other evaluative procedures.
-Interpretations of test data are an integral part of this course.(Formerly COUN-421)
+Interpretations of test data are an integral part of this course.
+Prereg: graduate standing.

-COUN -405 Individual Counseling Skills, 3cr
+COUN -405 Individual Counseling Skills, 3 cr.
 A laboratory course providing competency-building experiences to prepare counselors for helping relationships.
 Supervised counseling of fellow students and outside clients is required.
-Both a knowledge base and a ski II base are developed.
+Both a knowledge base and a skill base are developed.
 In all aspects of this course, confidentiality and ethical-behavior are stressed.
 The course contributes to the helping relationships component of the program and is required of all students.
-(Formerly
+Prereq: COUN 401 and COUN 403.

-COUN-406 Group Counseling, 3cr
+COUN-406 Group Counseling, 3cr.
 Course focuses on groups and group leadership.
 Knowledge base includes theory, group processes, group dynamics, interventions, roles of members and leaders, facilitative and debilitative behaviors, characteristics of developmental stages, ethics, and therapeutic ingredients of group work.
 Experiential group activities develop self-awareness, interpersonal skills, and leadership ability.
 Confidentiality and ethical behavior are stressed.
-Course contributes to the helping relationships and group work components of the program and is required of all students .(Formerly COUN-413)
+Course contributes to the helping relationships and group work components of the program and is required of all students.
+Prereq:COUN -405.